 Join Wealth Preservation Practice Group Leader, Rose Shawlee, on October 30th at the

-We are Hiring Two Associates with Wealth Preservation Experience for Vancouver Office
+We are Hiring An Associate or Associate Counsel to Join our Wealth Preservation Team for our Vancouver Office

-RBS is hiring two Associates to join our Wealth Preservation Group in our downtown Vancouver office.
+RBS is hiring an Associate or Associate Counsel to join our Wealth Preservation Group in our downtown Vancouver...